PILAC Seeks Ideas To Boost Diverse Mother Tongues In Punjab - UrduPoint

 PILAC Seeks Ideas To Boost Diverse Mother Tongues In Punjab

-MULTAN, (UrduPoint / Pakistan Point News - 19th Mar, 2024) The Punjab Institute of Language, Art, and Culture (PILAC) on Tuesday sought suggestions on how to promote the diverse mother tongues spoken across various regions of Punjab.
+MULTAN, (UrduPoint / Pakistan Point News - 24th Mar, 2024) The Punjab Institute of Language, Art, and Culture (PILAC) sought suggestions on how to promote the diverse mother tongues spoken across various regions of Punjab.

 As an initial step, it is being proposed to introduce mother-tongue studies as a subject in the Primary school curriculum.
 However, a final decision will be made based on comprehensive recommendations from known literary figures from across the province.

-Dr Khaqan Haider Ghazi, the Director of PILAC, convened a meeting with esteemed local literary figures at the Arts Council Multan, including Dr Salahuddin Haider, Khalid Masood, Raziuddin Razi, Shakir Hussain Shakir, Sajjad Jehanian, Zahoor Dhareeja, and Qamar Raza Shehzad.
-During the meeting, Dr Khaqan urged the literary luminaries to provide insights and suggestions on how to effectively promote mother tongues in the province.
+In this regard, Dr. Khaqan Haider Ghazi, the Director of PILAC, had a meeting with esteemed local literary figures at the Arts Council Multan, including Dr. Salahuddin Haider, Khalid Masood, Raziuddin Razi, Shakir Hussain Shakir, Sajjad Jehanian, Zahoor Dhareeja, and Qamar Raza Shehzad.
+During the meeting, Dr. Khaqan urged the literary luminaries to provide insights and suggestions on how to effectively promote mother tongues in the province.

 Raziuddin Razi, Sajjad Jehanian, Qamar Raza Shehzad and others proposed various ideas, including offering optional subjects in mother tongues in areas where locals speak multiple languages.
 This approach would allow students to choose their preferred mother tongue, thereby fostering a deeper connection to their linguistic heritage.